 - even check the time.

 Careful!
-Some judges have decided that simply using your cellphone while holding it between your shoulder and your ear is an offence.
-So just leave your cellphone in your pocket!
+Some judges have decided that simply using your cellphone while holding it between your shoulder and your ear, or putting it on your lap, is an offence.

 What Is at Risk